Jean François Gaultier

 Jean François Gaultier (6 October 1708 in La Croix-Avranchin – 10 July 1756 in Quebec) was a French physician and botanist.
 He was the king's physician for New France and was the regular physician at the Hôtel-Dieu de Québec.
 Gaultier, being one of the leading naturalists in Canada, supported Swedish botanist Pehr Kalm in his 1749 exploring voyage of Quebec.

-Jean-François Gaultier married Madeleine-Marie-Anne on 12 March 1752.
+He is known primarily for giving his name to a genus of shrubs (see Gaultheria).